Configuration

 Whether to use a JavaScript server to pre-render your JavaScript pages, allowing your visitors to receive fully rendered HTML when they first visit your application.

-Requires a JS server to be available at ssr_url
+Requires a JavaScript server to be available at ssr_url

 .
 Example